TotalTechGeek/nspdh/readme.md

 ### So, what is it?
 nspdh generates secure parameters for Discrete Log Cryptography, like the Diffie-Hellman key exchange and the Digital Signature Algorithm, and does it much (potentially hundreds to thousands of times) faster than our top standard algorithms.

-The algorithm can even generate prime "tuple" parameters that can be used for complete public key cryptography (with both encryption and signatures).

 ## Faster?

 It's reasonably fast, and I think with speed improvements like this Discrete Log Cryptography might finally be seen as a viable alternative to RSA again.
 The speed boost over the standard algorithms increases with the bit size requested.